Latest on the spread of coronavirus around the world

 - The 36th ASEAN summit scheduled in Vietnam early next month has been postponed until end-June.

-(Compiled by Sarah Morland, Milla Nissi, Amy Caren Daniel and Ramakrishnan M.; Editing by Arun Koyyur, Anil D'Silva, Frances Kerry and Gareth Jones)
+(Compiled by Sarah Morland, Milla Nissi, Amy Caren Daniel and Ramakrishnan M.; Editing by Anil D'Silva, Frances Kerry, Gareth Jones and Arun Koyyur)